abhijit-arora/cockatiel-companion/documentation/FSD.md

         *   **Author Control:** The author of a Chirp or a reply can permanently delete it at any time via a menu option.
         *   **Confirmation:** Deleting content will trigger a confirmation dialog to prevent accidental removal.
 Deleting a Chirp will also delete all of its associated replies.

+    *   **(Future Enhancement) Feed Customization:** A feature will be added to allow users to hide or mark specific Chirps as "not interested" to personalize their content feed over time.

+    *   **(Future Version - V2.0) Public Aviary Profiles:** The concept of community profiles may be expanded into fully-visitable public "Aviaries," where users can showcase their Flock.
+This would include robust privacy settings to control what information is shared publicly versus what is kept private to the household.

 *   **5.3.
 AI-Powered Duplicate Prevention (Q&A Forum Polish):**

     *   To maintain a clean and organized Q&A forum, an AI-powered check will be implemented.